designedmind/2017/CFP.md

   place and assessed and re-evaluated after it has taken place.
 Is it possible to be conscious and not free in this sense?

-* **Consciousness as meta-representation.** Björn Merker and others have argued that it is enough to have a unified world representation to have phenomenal consciousness, suggesting that (primitive) consciousness is evolutionarily ancient.
-Others claim that phenomenal consciousness necessarily involves _meta-representation_, reflective modelling of our own perceptual representations.
+* **Consciousness as meta-representation.** Some argue that a unified world representation is sufficient for phenomenal consciousness, suggesting that (primitive) consciousness is evolutionarily ancient.
+For others consciousness necessarily involves _meta-representation_, reflective modelling of our own capabilities.
+Michael Graziano has proposed that as well as attending, the brain represents its own attention.
 Again, from the behavioural/functional perspective, the former risks being overly liberal.
   What would decide between these two possibilities?

 * **Cartesian functionalism.** Dennett has been an outspoken critic of &ldquo;Cartesian materialism&rdquo;, the idea that everything &ldquo;comes